flexibeast/guides/mdoc-quickstart.md

 .Xr roff 7
 ```

-Man pages referenced in this section should be in alphabetical order, and the list of man pages should be separated by commas (`,`).
+Man pages referenced in this section should sorted by section number, then alphabetically within each section grouping, and the list of man pages should be separated by commas (`,`).
 Note how the commas are a distinct final argument on the request lines; this allows the punctuation to be handled appropriately.

 The preceding will produce something like: